 Projects, products, and businesses fail when customer engagement dwindles.
-Survival is not possible when customers feel disconnected, suspicious or under valued.
-Project managers are strongly encouraged to instill the same strong sense of transparency that they have with their teams to day-to-day processes, even when it does not involve customers.
+Survival is not possible when customers feel disconnected, suspicious or undervalued.
+Project managers are strongly encouraged to instill the same strong sense of transparency that they have with their teams in day-to-day processes, even when it does not involve customers.

 Ultimately that means projects get completed on time, on point and always provide value to both parties.
 Project managers who can fight for transparency succeed most in their ability to define accountability as well.
 Customers will actively engage with you when they understand that they’re accountable for providing feedback and you’re accountable for delivering an even better product or service.

 4. Learn to balance customer needs and project control